McDegens-DAO/mcburn-js/README.md

 # Devs

-Burner apps may want to consider handling the Helper ALT creation and reclaiming of funds on their backend to simplify the front end flow for their users.
+Burner apps may want to consider handling the Helper ALT creation and reclaiming of rent on their backend to simplify the front end flow for their users.